Pandav0x/ReachTheTop/README.md

 # ReachTheTop

-This is just a simple JS game using the Phaser.io library.
+This is a simple JS game using the Phaser.io library.